 Accelerated learning at RPA is our daily model.
 Any student in grades 6 through 12 can take classes above their grade level at any point they feel prepared to do so.
-At RPA, middle school students can earn high school credit for high school level courses.
+At RPA, advanced middle school students can earn high school credit for high school level courses as they are ready to do so.
 Similarly, our high school students have three options for accelerated classes:

 1) Placement above grade level (i.e., a sophomore may be placed in a junior or senior level class).
 2) College courses (Typically through COCC, but other options are available.)
 3) AP (Advanced Placement through College Board) Courses.
 Students can also graduate with the new AP Diploma after completing the AP Capstone program.
 4) Advanced Spanish students can earn up to 20 college credits through RPA’s unique testing partnership with Southern Oregon University.